-- 16.2.5 If a match is abandoned without a ball being bowled, each side to score 8 points. - 16.2.6 In the event of a match being abandoned due to a pitch that has been rated unfit in accordance with pitch regulations, the visiting team shall be awarded 16 points plus bonus points already achieved or 20 points whichever is the greater at the time of abandonment.
+- 16.2.5 If a match is abandoned before the first innings of the side batting second commences, each side to score eight points. - 16.2.6 In the event of a match being abandoned due to a pitch that has been rated unfit in accordance with pitch regulations, the visiting team shall be awarded 16 points plus bonus points already achieved or 20 points whichever is the greater at the time of abandonment.
 The home team shall be awarded 0 points and any bonus points already achieved shall be rescinded.
 The visiting team shall be credited with a win and the home team a loss for tiebreaker purposes.
 Note that this does not preclude further action being taken against the home team through the disciplinary process.
 For the avoidance of doubt, over-rate penalties shall apply. - 16.3 Competition Structure NCCA Championship - 16.3.1 Group Stage - 16.3.1.1 The 20 National Counties will be split into 2 sections, East and West.
 Each section will have a Division 1 and 2. - 16.3.1.2 The county finishing bottom of Divisions 1 will be relegated to Division 2 for the following season - 16.3.1.3 The county finishing top of Divisions 2 will be promoted to Divisions 1 for the following season - 16.3.1.4 Should any teams in a Division be equal on points when all matches have been completed, the following tie-breakers will be applied in the order stated: most wins, fewest losses, team achieving most points in contests between teams level on points, most wickets taken, most runs scored. - 16.3.1.3 Should any match in a group be cancelled due to COVID, all group positions shall be determined on an average points per completed match basis.
 The tiebreaker in such a case shall be Net Runs per Wicket, defined as runs per wicket scored by a team minus runs per wicket scored against that team. - 16.4 The top teams in Divisions 1 shall compete in a 4-day match for National Counties Championship Trophy.
-If the match is drawn, and if both first innings are completed, the winner shall be the team that scored most runs in the first innings.
-Should the scores in completed first innings be equal or if both first innings are not completed, the trophy shall be shared.
-If the match is tied, the trophy shall be shared.

-- 17 LAW 17 THE OVER Law 17 shall apply
+If the match is drawn or tied, the trophy shall be shared. - 17 LAW 17 THE OVER

 - 18 LAW 18 SCORING RUNS Law 18 shall apply

 - 19 LAW 19 BOUNDARIES Law 19 shall apply

 - 20 LAW 20 DEAD BALL Law 20 shall apply

-21 LAW 21 - NO BALL
+- 21 LAW 21 NO BALL